Executive Coaching & Development

 James MacGregor Burns first used the term transformational leadership in 1978 to describe a process in which “leaders and followers help each other to advance to a higher level of morale and motivation.”

 Center for Work Life is the only executive coaching program in Orlando that is completed by a trained and accredited psychologist.
-A strong coaching program is designed to help executives learn hands-on skills and motivate employees that are top performers to develop in the context of their current positions, but the only way this can be truly achieved is that the individual first gains insight in to how their own behaviors shape their decisions and outcomes.
-A good leadership program is just as critical in it’s role in driving and preparing a leader as it is in thriving for their growth in this and future roles.
-Team leadership is a tough challenge and weak ethical leadership is worst than no leadership.
+A strong executive coaching program is designed to help executives learn hands-on skills and motivate employees that are top performers to develop in the context of their current positions, but the only way this can be truly achieved is that the individual first gains insight into how their own behaviors shape their decisions and outcomes.
+A good leadership program is just as critical in its role in driving and preparing a leader as it is in thriving for their growth in this and future roles.
+Team leadership is a tough challenge and weak ethical leadership is worse than no leadership.
 For optimum results, careful planning and detailed practice is highly necessary.The program is designed to help you develop the critical skills you’ll need in your position including communication, conflict resolution, strategic planning, goal setting, diplomacy and value and ethics based decision-making.
 Many executives lead, but a few have a strong following.
 The Program provides opportunities to make adjustments in “real time.”
-By holding you accountable, your coach is able to unveil a pattern, provoke a deeper thinking, point to an achilies tendon, leading to a signal and a shift in behavior.
+By holding you accountable, your coach is able to unveil a pattern, provoke a deeper thinking, point to an Achilles tendon, leading to a signal and a shift in behavior.
 The experiential learning occurs when a question stimulates you to reach within for the answer.

 In today’s fast-paced and highly competitive global economy, more and more individuals are realizing the importance of mentoring to unveil and mainstream the various components of their personal and professional life.
 Our program is designed to teach you to lead, so people listen, engage, and follow.
 Your coach will become a trusted advisor and an objective partner, guiding you throughout your transition.

-The coaching program is specifically designed for you to master the top 10 leadership qualities and challenges.
+The executive coaching program is specifically designed for you to master the top 10 leadership qualities and challenges.
 By conducting a thorough assessment of your current case, Dr. Hedayati will customize the program that best fits your needs and goals.
 You’ll work to build a comprehensive strategy, and create a plan for execution with real case, leading by example scenarios of a current or future CEO.

 Here are some examples of areas of emphasis: